MartinRJDagleish/MolElec-RS/README.md

 # MolElec-RS

-This programme is my (now) 3rd attempt at a quantum chemical software.
-You may think: why would you start three different projects and why abandon the previous?

-Simple answer: I got better and know a lot more about programming and software design than before.
-The first programme I wrote was mainly for educational purpose, to prove to myself that I was able to write a programme that could basically produce the common quantum chemical results.
-My second programme was written during a lab course at the LMU for a pratical course that was part of my Master's course.

-This time I want to write a programme which is fully written by myself in the best possible (to my knowledge) Rust using the experiences I have gather from the previous experiences.
+This programme is meant as an educational project to learn Rust and quantum chemistry.
+As I learned more about Rust and also about quantum chemistry, I decided to rewrite the programme, as the design choice and the implementation of the previous programme was not well-designed to be able to implement all the features I wanted.

+## Dependencies
+If you use `cargo` to compile the programme, then all dependencies should be installed automatically.
+It builds upon the following crates:
+- `ndarray` for the matrix operations
+- `ndarray-linalg` for the linear algebra operations
+- `rayon` for parallelisation
+- `blas-src` for the BLAS backend
+- `boys` for a Rust port of the Fortran version to evaluate the Boys function for molecular integrals